This blog post is the second part of the statistics theme. It’s easier if you read the previous post first.

 ANOVA and post-hoc tests do not belong to the analysis needing any explanation, not in any case.
 You should explain the design, and the analysis should fit into the design.
 In a simple case, it is enough to write that you had a completely randomized design, and you performed x-way ANOVA followed by Tukey’s test.
 That is all you need in the Methods text.

 The importance of the actual p value is not so self-evident in ecological research where the understanding of the processes and mechanisms are in focus.
 My opinion is that in the ecological research, which I was doing, the actual p values with three of more digits do not give any additional information to the research presentation; most importantly, they do not bring anything to the assessment of the ecological importance, ecological meaning of the results.
 The worst case is that you are presenting the p and F values with five or more digits, and do not say anything about the meaning of the results in practice.
+The statistical significance is not so important after all, it depends on the experimental design and the amount of replicates.

 From one article draft reporting a relatively simple experiment, I counted 16 p values varying from p = 0.00000000149 to p = 0.02692.
 Unfortunately, also values, such as p > 0.25464 were suggested to be published.
 Do you understand what the problem with values is?
 If not, please ask me.